paulmarinos/eJPT-Notes/README.md

 it's just that. notes for the eJPT exam!

-Fork from ssepi0l's eJPT notes
+Fork from ssepi0l's eJPT notes.